💸 See if your business qualifies for a tax credit worth up to $26k per employee. 📞 Call Now: 855-979-9597

-AT&T business internet offers an impressive and competitively priced suite of basic plans for small businesses.
-But because of its pricey high-speed plans and small fiber internet footprint, you’ll want to shop around to ensure your business gets the right internet package.
+The bottom line: AT&T business internet offers an impressive and competitively priced suite of basic plans for small businesses.
+Because of its pricey high-speed plans and small fiber internet footprint, you’ll want to shop around to ensure your business gets the right internet package.

 AT&T business internet: Best for small and new businesses

 New businesses tend to have minimal internet needs.
 And if you have only a couple of connected devices, you can probably get away with speeds in the 25 to 50 Mbps range.
 At the base level, you can download large files and provide Wi-Fi for your employees and customers.
 At 50 Mbps, you can also stream videos interruption-free and hold videoconferences with clients and partners.

 If your needs go beyond these basic necessities—like running high-functioning SaaS (software as a service) and cloud computing services or connecting a high volume of devices and users—you’ll need high-speed internet access, which means AT&T may not be your best option thanks to its higher costs for premium plans.

 What you should know about AT&T business internet

 With origins dating back to Alexander Graham Bell, AT&T is a global telecommunications organization and Fortune 500 company.
 Today, the company boasts the most revenue of any communications corporation in the world and provides phone, television, and high-speed internet services across the globe.2

 As a business Internet Service Provider (ISP), AT&T offers a range of products and services to organizations of any size.
 Its internet plans have a lot to like, but AT&T isn’t perfect for every business and shouldn't be treated as a one-size-fits-all internet option.

 Here’s what our research on AT&T business internet turned up, both the good and the not-so-great.